fniessink/next-action/README.md

 (A) Call mom @phone
 ```

 The configuration file format is [YAML](http://yaml.org).
-The options currently supported are which todo.txt files must be read and how many next actions should be shown.
+The options currently supported are which todo.txt files must be read, how many next actions should be shown, and the styling.

 #### Configuring a default todo.txt